-I went to COFA for a Master degree to get back in video production area and the result was outstanding.
+I went to COFA for a Master degree to get back in the video production area and the result was outstanding.
 Yes, I can do videos.

-Strange Places, where everywhere is
+Strange Places, where Everywhere Is

 Those nine years in Sydney, mostly with the significant one, came to an end.
-I made fresh start back in Bangkok at the same time with a job offer as an online producer for World Bank Bangkok Office.
+I made a fresh start back in Bangkok at the same time with a job offer as an online producer for World Bank Bangkok Office.
 That went on for four years.
 Now I’m in Washington DC and go back and forth to Bangkok.
 All of these new places, new countries, and new experiences sound exciting, right?
-For me, that put me through a lot of grievances before I get acquainted to them.
+For me, that put me through a lot of grievances before I get acquainted with them.
 It takes months and years.
 But I do it anyway when there’s an opportunity because it flexes your resilience.
-And also, a strange place also refers a state of mind.
+And also, a strange place also refers to a state of mind.
 There was a deep dark phase that I’ve been through.
 Like moving cities, I find ways to deal with it.
 That leads to the last point.

-Beauty of Life, because It Calls
+The Beauty of Life, because It Calls

 I see something interesting from the surrounding: chirping of birds in the backyard, texture of back lanes, movements of an abandoned sofa, and decadence of celebration.
 There are meanings to everything.
 This is how I get through and get sparkled.
 Most of all, I see things can get better.
 I have gotten better.
 I can get better.
-It could be another long way but there’s always a way.
+It could be another long way but there always be a way.
 Optimism drives me.
 I’m an idealist.

 15 November 2016, Washington DC